-Secondary adrenal insufficiency occurs when you have another condition that causes the adrenal gland to fail to produce enough hormones.
+Secondary adrenal insufficiency: This occurs when another condition causes the adrenal glands to stop producing hormones.
 For example, a problem with your pituitary gland can cause secondary Addison’s disease.
 Or, you may develop Addison’s disease if you suddenly stop taking a corticosteroid medicine (such as prednisone).
-Corticosteroids are sometimes prescribed for treatment of conditions such as asthma, allergies, arthritis, cancer, and immune system problems.
+Corticosteroids are sometimes prescribed to treat conditions such as asthma, allergies, arthritis, cancer, and immune system problems.

 Your doctor will ask you about your medical history and your symptoms.
-He or she may also perform laboratory tests to determine whether you have Addison’s disease:
+He or she may also perform laboratory tests to determine whether you have Addison’s disease.
+Those lab tests include:

-Treating Addison’s disease usually involves taking prescription corticosteroids to replace the hormones your body is not making.
-If your body is not making enough cortisol, your doctor may prescribe hydrocortisone, prednisone, or cortisone acetate.
-If your body is not making enough aldosterone, your doctor may prescribe fludrocortisone.
+Treating Addison’s disease usually involves taking prescription hormones.
+This can include hydrocortisone, prednisone, or cortisone acetate.
+If your body is not making enough of the hormone aldosterone, your doctor may prescribe fludrocortisone.
 These medicines are taken every day by mouth (in pill form).

 Your doctor may also recommend that you take a medicine called dehydroepiandrosterone.
 Some women who have Addison’s disease find that taking this medicine improves their mood and sex drive.